m-edal/templates_papers_presentations/README.md

 3. add `*.DS_Store` and `paper_xxx_journal.pdf` (`paper_UHWs_acp.pdf`) to the `.gitignore` file via webpage

-4. clone the repo and create the following folders for different paper versions
+4. import the repo to Overleaf (Menu -> Sync -> GitHub) and create the following folders for different paper versions
    - 0_template (this will help you compare different template versions)
    - 1_draft
    - 2_preprint